 Overall, it seems that from a survival preparedness standpoint, tuna packed in oil may be the better choice due to its higher calorie content.
 From a health standpoint, the choice may be ‘water’.

 Also, be aware of the dangers of mercury in tuna.
-The general advice that I’ve read is to not consume more than one or two cans per week, but it all appears highly debatable.
+The general advice that I’ve read is to not consume more than one or two cans per week.